arma-place/assets/sprites/README.md

 To add a single sprite, simply add the SVG file with the desired name in the directory.

 It is possible to divide sprites into categories, by adding them in sub-directories of your spritesheet directory.
-For example, the file `default/locations/rockarea.svg` will be accessible in the spritesheet `default` as `locations/rockarea`.
+For example, the file `foo/locations/rockarea.svg` will be accessible in the spritesheet `foo` as `locations/rockarea`.

 At the moment it is not possible to add sprites with `content`, `stretchX` and `stretchY` properties.